ragibson/levy-stable-benchmarks/README.md

 <a name = "FAQ"></a>
 ## FAQ: notes and limitations

+**This FAQ is not yet complete, but many of the questions have reasonably fleshed out answers so far.**

 TODO: table of contents for FAQ?

 ##### How are "accuracy percentage" and "composite accuracy" defined?